UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > DRDO - A View

 1. Genesis & Growth

-• DRDO was established in 1958 after combining Technical Development Establishment (TDEs) of the Indian Army and the Directorate of Technical Development & Production (DTDP) with the Defence Science Organisation (DSO).
+• DRDO was established in 1958 by combining the Technical Development Establishment (TDEs) of the Indian Army, the Directorate of Technical Development & Production (DTDP), and the Defence Science Organisation (DSO).

-• Starting with 10 laboratories, DRDO has now grown to a network of 52 laboratories which are deeply engaged in developing Defence technologies covering various disciplines, like aeronautics, armaments, electronics, combat vehicles, engineering systems, instrumentation, missiles, advanced computing and simulation, special materials, naval systems, life sciences, training, information systems, and agriculture.
+• From 10 laboratories, DRDO has expanded to a network of 52 laboratories engaged in developing defense technologies across aeronautics, armaments, electronics, combat vehicles, engineering systems, instrumentation, missiles, advanced computing, special materials, naval systems, life sciences, training, information systems, and agriculture.

-• Presently, the Organisation is backed by over 5000 scientists and about 25,000 other scientific, technical, and supporting personnel.
+• The organization is supported by over 5,000 scientists and approximately 25,000 scientific, technical, and supporting personnel.

-• Several major projects for the development of missiles, armaments, light combat aircraft, radars, electronic warfare systems, etc are on hand and significant achievements have already been made in several such technologies.
+• Major projects include missiles, armaments, light combat aircraft, radars, and electronic warfare systems, with significant achievements in these areas.

 2. Mission